Argentine economy minister to meet debt case mediator in New York

-NEW YORK/BUENOS AIRES Argentina’s Economy Minister, Axel Kicillof, will meet in New York with a court-appointed mediator in the country's dispute with holdout investors of its bonds at 2:30 p.m.
-EDT on Monday, the Argentine Economy Ministry said.
+NEW YORK/BUENOS AIRES, July 7 Argentina's Economy Minister, Axel Kicillof, will meet in New York with a court-appointed mediator in the country's dispute with holdout investors of its bonds at 2:30 p.m.
+EDT (1830 GMT) on Monday, the Argentine Economy Ministry said.

 The country needs to come to a deal with the holdouts who rejected its debt restructurings in the wake of its 2002 default on $100 billion, in order to avoid a fresh default.